Marriott data breach impacts 500 million Starwood hotel guests

-Marriott discovered a data breach that could've impacted up to 500 million guests, it said Friday.
+Marriott discovered a data breach that could have affected up to 500 million guests, the company said Friday.

 The hotel group revealed that hackers compromised the guest reservation database of its Starwood division.